San Diego Strike Force

-Due to the effects of the COVID-19 pandemic, the team went dormant for the 2021 season.
+The San Diego Strike Force are a professional indoor football team based in San Diego County, California, that competes in the Indoor Football League (IFL).
+The team plays its home games at Frontwave Arena.
+The Strike Force began play in the 2019 season.

 History

 The team was initially announced as a 2019 Indoor Football League expansion team in November 2018 and was owned by Roy Choi, who was also the owner of the IFL's Cedar Rapids River Kings.
 The team announced their colors as black, navy blue, silver, as well as their initial staff on December 17, 2018.
 Brian Cox, a former sports agent and quarterback, was hired as the general manager, while ex-Chargers defensive end Burt Grossman was named head coach.

+The Strike Force are the second professional football team in San Diego that began play in spring 2019, after the San Diego Fleet of the Alliance of American Football, more than year after the departure of the NFL's San Diego Chargers in 2017.